19 Best Things to Do in RiNo, Denver

 RiNo may be known for its street art, but creativity lies inside its many galleries and studios, too.
 Plinth Gallery showcases contemporary artists’ pottery and sculptures.
 Alto Gallery is a block west, home to several rotating exhibitions.
 Various mediums decorate the walls and podiums, each celebrating local abstract artists.

 You’ll find a similar variety past the brick façade of Foolproof Contemporary Art Gallery.
-Its curated space rotates exhibits every three months.
+Its curated space rotates exhibits every two to three months.
 It also hosts special events, including opening receptions for new displays.

 The exterior of Alto Gallery, which participates in First Fridays, one of the best RiNo events